 Paytm Split empowers businesses to manage payouts for each order to multiple stakeholders.
-With each order sent to Paytm for collecting payment, intimate Paytm how much you want to settle to your vendors / partners / various bank accounts.
+With each order sent to Paytm for collecting payment, intimating Paytm how much you want to settle to your vendors / partners / various bank accounts.
 Later, Paytm would make the seamless payouts to them.
 This way you could focus on growing the business and let Paytm handle the complete money movement.

-Once you onboard the accounts, you’d receive an Account ID for all the added accounts.
+Once you onboard the accounts, you’ll receive a Unique Account ID for each added account.
 You need to store these account IDs in your database for each account added.
-You must pass the Account ID on to Paytm in the split details of the transaction request, along with the amount you want to settle to this account.
+You must pass the Account ID on to Paytm in the split details of the transaction request in various APIs, along with the amount / percentage you want to settle to this account.

 - Email ID